Lornus/playwright-tests/README.md

+# Repo with playwright tests

+# What is here:
-# Repo with playwright tests || almost all tasks from http://uitestingplayground.com/ done, for sample app created isolated directory
+1. almost all tasks from http://uitestingplayground.com/ done
+2. for sample app created isolated directory

 # Installation
 1. git clone